Skip to main content

 The response window.
 You typically have 30 days to respond.
 Extensions are possible but you need to ask.

 If you can produce documentation: A documented analysis that references verifiable data sources, explains the methodology, and cites its sources puts you in a strong position.
-In many cases, the examiner accepts the analysis and moves on.
-In the Warnick Group case study, an IRS examiner backed down after reviewing an RCReports analysis because the data was verifiable and the methodology was documented.
+In many cases, the examiner accepts the analysis and moves on without further escalation.

 If you can't produce documentation: The examiner will determine the salary using their own analysis.
 They'll use BLS data, industry comparisons, and the nine factors from Fact Sheet 2008-25.
 Their number will likely be higher than what you were paying yourself.
 You'll owe the difference in payroll taxes, plus penalties and interest.